larkintuckerllc/aws-architect-associate/2/2.3/cloud-front/README.md

 > You must allow public read access to the bucket and files so that CloudFront URLs can serve content from the bucket.

+**note:** Alternative is to use an OAI (Origin Access Identity); some special "User" that can be assigned access to Bucket.

 -AWS-[Getting Started with a Simple CloudFront Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.SimpleDistribution.html)

 > Using Lambda@Edge with CloudFront enables a variety of ways to customize the content that CloudFront delivers.